-\textbf{Other KV Cache Reduction Methods.} Apart from compression, earlier works have explored approaches to reduce the KV memory footprint via different methods including KV \textit{sharing}, \textit{early exiting}, and \textit{steering}.
-Sharing method like KVsharer \cite{yang2024kvsharer} relies on tensor similarity between KV caches of different layers of a model, to allow them to be shared over $\geq 1$ layer.
-However, this sharing costs significant accuracy drop on CoT reasoning tasks.
+\textbf{Other KV Cache Reduction Methods.} Apart from compression, earlier works have explored approaches to reduce the KV memory footprint via different methods, including KV \textit{sharing}, \textit{early exiting}, and \textit{steering}.
+Sharing methods, like KVsharer \cite{yang2024kvsharer}, relies on tensor similarity between KV caches of different layers of a model, to allow them to be shared across $\geq 1$ layer.
+However, this sharing costs a significant accuracy drop on CoT reasoning tasks.
 DEER~\cite{yang2025dynamic} monitors transition tokens during the reasoning process and estimates the confidence of early termination by inducing trial answer tokens, thereby reducing reasoning length through adaptive early exits.
-KV steering \cite{chen2025seal, azizi2025activation} on the other hand, introduces a latent-space calibration mechanism that identifies and manipulates non-important thoughts in CoT to reduce the final reasoning sequence length.
-While these methods can reduce the generation token count to improve per-sample memory, however, cannot meet a fixed KV budget and their batch-level scalability remains open problem.
+KV steering \cite{chen2025seal, azizi2025activation} on the other hand introduces a latent-space calibration method to identify and manipulate non-important thoughts in CoT to reduce the final reasoning sequence length.
+While these methods can reduce the generation token count to improve per-sample memory, they cannot meet a fixed KV budget and their batch-level scalability remains an open problem.